Net Charge Accretion in Magnetized Kerr Black Holes: Preliminaries

 \subsection{Wald solution}

-It has been shown by Wald \citep{Wald1974} that the vector potential created by a stationary and axisymmetric Kerr BH, placed in an asymptotically uniform magnetic field which is asymptotically aligned with the axis of rotation, can be constructed using the timelike and axial Killing vectors $\eta^{\mu}\equiv g_{t}^{\mu}$ and $\psi^{\mu}\equiv g_{\phi}^{\mu}$ respectively, where $g_{\mu\nu}$ is the spacetime metric.
+It has been shown by Wald \citep{Wald1974} that the source-free vector potential induced by a stationary and axisymmetric Kerr BH, placed in an asymptotically uniform magnetic field which is asymptotically aligned with the axis of rotation, can be constructed using the timelike and axial Killing vectors $\eta^{\mu}\equiv g_{t}^{\mu}$ and $\psi^{\mu}\equiv g_{\phi}^{\mu}$ respectively, where $g_{\mu\nu}$ is the spacetime metric, and $t$ and $\phi$ are respectively the standard temporal and azimuthal Boyer-Lindquist coordinates, see Eq.~\eqref{eq:kerr metric}.
 Wald's potential is given by

 where $M$ and $J$ are respectively the mass and angular momentum of the BH, and $B_{0}$ is the magnetic field magnitude at infinity.
-The parameter $Q$ is the charge of the BH, assumed to be too small to have an effect on the metric\footnote{The effect of the electromagnetic field (associated with the BH's charge $Q$) on the metric is expected to be negligible for known astrophysical examples (See \citep{Wald1974})}.
+The parameter $Q$ is the charge of the BH, assumed to be too small to have an effect on the metric\footnote{The effect of the electromagnetic field (associated with the BH's charge $Q$) on the metric is expected to be negligible for known astrophysical examples (see \citep{Wald1974}).}.

 It is evident from \eqref{eq:wald potential} that a nontrivial electric potential is created in the vicinity of the BH.
 If the BH is surrounded by charged particles (or plasma), as is often the case in various astrophysical scenarios, the existence of this electric potential suggests that selective accretion of charge will take place, leading to a non-vanishing net charge accretion.
 This net current gradually modifies the BH's charge $Q$ until the latter arrives at a \emph{saturation value} at which the net charge accretion vanishes.
 Wald suggested that this saturation charge takes the universal value $Q_{\mathrm{w}}=2B_{0}J$.
 This is the special charge value at which the electric field vanishes everywhere along the symmetry axis $\theta=0$ (leading to a vanishing injection energy \citep{Wald1974}).